Sustainable Homes Professional (SHP)

 Are there site visits?

-Yes, the six-month certification program includes site visits of innovative certified homes, including Passive House, Net Zero, Living Building Challenge, LEED for Homes, Earth Advantage, and ENERGY STAR.
+Yes, the six-month certification program includes site visits of innovative certified homes, including Passive House, Zero Energy, Living Building Challenge, LEED for Homes, Earth Advantage, and ENERGY STAR.
 Generally, each two-day module includes two site visits.

 What if I can’t come to every class because of other obligations?